kilymax/metatech/README.md

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->

-You can also open an already running application using Pages - [MetaTech]()
+You can also open an already running application using Vercel - [MetaTech](https://metatech-amber.vercel.app/)

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->